 The tour starts at kilometer 104 of the Ollantaytambo - Aguas Calientes railroad.
-This short route crosses a part of the Classic Inca Trail to reach Machu Picchu after 11 kilometers of walking.
+This short route crosses a part of the Inca Trail Tours to reach Machu Picchu after 11 kilometers of walking.

 This route runs through the archeological sites of Chachabamba and Wiñayhuayna.
 Then he arrives at Intipunku and, finally, Machu Picchu.